International Paper

 113. Progress towards commitment on water quality (BOD or COD)?

-The company reported a reduction in biological oxygen demand (BOD) from 2019 (20.7) to 2020 (18.9) in million kilograms.
-However, this information is not externally verified and is between two to five years old.
+The company reports a reduction in biological oxygen demand (BOD) from 2019 (20.7) to 2020 (18.9) in million kilograms.
+However, the information is over five years old.

 -